New law paves the way for deeper understanding of the future of gas in Minnesota

 The Natural Gas Innovation Act (NGIA), a bipartisan component of the Omnibus commerce, climate, and energy policy and finance bill at the Minnesota legislature, has passed during the 2021 first special session and was signed into law by Governor Walz on June 26, 2021.

-To achieve a carbon-neutral economy we need to move beyond fossil gas for home heating, industrial processes, and other uses—NGIA will help Minnesota take an important step towards reducing climate change and pollution-causing emissions by creating a pathway for gas and dual-fuel utilities to explore opportunities to shift from fossil fuels onto wind, solar, and other zero-carbon energy sources and decarbonize across their service territories.
+To achieve a carbon-neutral economy we need to move beyond fossil gas for home heating, industrial processes, and other uses — NGIA will help Minnesota take an important step toward reducing climate change and pollution-causing emissions by creating a pathway for gas and dual-fuel utilities to explore opportunities to shift from fossil fuels onto wind, solar, and other zero-carbon energy sources and decarbonize across their service territories.

 “NGIA is an important policy that creates regulatory pathways to align natural gas utility investments and programs with state greenhouse gas emissions reduction goals all while piloting innovative measures and technologies to reduce carbon emissions in our buildings,” said Margaret Cherne-Hendrick, lead director, energy transition at Fresh Energy.
 “We are proud to have played a guiding role in this innovative and future-focused bill.”